danielcbit/apcctrl/doc/manual/manual.rst

 To begin the test, pull the power plug from the UPS.
 The first time that you do this, psychologically it won't be easy, but after you have pulled the plug a few times, you may even come to enjoy it.
-If all goes well, apcupsd should detect the power failure and print several warning messages.
+If all goes well, apcctrl should detect the power failure and print several warning messages.
 The first should appear after 5 to 6 seconds and read: